Domenico Genovese

-Domenico Genovese (born 2 February 1961) is an English former professional footballer and manager.
+Domenico Genovese (2 February 1961 – 28 October 2023) was an English professional football player and manager.

 Playing career

 Genovese began his career with spells at several non-league sides including two spells with Boston United and one with Kettering Town.
-After a successful trial with Manchester United, he his home town club Peterborough United in 1987, making his debut during a 2–1 victory over Exeter City at London Road.
+After a trial with Manchester United, he signed with his home town club Peterborough United in 1987, making his debut during a 2–1 victory over Exeter City at London Road.
 He left the club a year later having made sixteen league appearances, his last appearance for the Posh coming in a 2–0 win over Doncaster Rovers.

-After leaving Peterborough, Genovese signed moved into Non-League football, playing for Wisbech Town, Holbeach United, as well as moving to Sweden, playing for Grebbestads IF.
+After leaving Peterborough, Genovese signed and moved into Non-League football, playing for Wisbech Town, Holbeach United, as well as moving to Sweden, playing for Grebbestads IF.